 Short Term plans are available at any time during the year.

-Our agency offers short term plans from the following companies: United Healthcare, National General, Pivot Health, IHC and United Security.
+Our agency offers short term plans from the following companies: United Healthcare, National General, Pivot Health and IHC.

 Frequently asked questions about Short Term insurance:

 Term lengths vary by state.
 In Illinois, the maximum term length is 180 days but in some other states you can apply for up to 360 days of coverage.